Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Going beyond the Rozanov bound

-Finally, in Fig.~\ref{Fig.10.} we draw a contour plot (``isolines'') of the ratio between the absorbed energy of the LTV scheme and that predicted by the Rozanov's bound, i.e., Note that the results presented in Fig.~\ref{Fig.7.} and Fig.~\ref{Fig.9.} are obtained by horizontal and vertical ``cuts'' of Fig.~\ref{Fig.10.} along the cartesian grids.
-Furthermore the extent of the frequency bandwidth ``windows'' for which the LTV scheme bypass the Rozanov bound are easily spotted by observing the regions in which the contour line hight is larger the unity, i.e., ($(E_{\rm{abs}})\big |_{\rm{LTV}}/(E_{\rm{abs}}) \big |_{\rm{Rozanov}}>1$), for $\sigma_{2} \gtrsim 0.036$ and $T_{p}/T_0<1.6$ while for $T_{p}/T_0>1.6$ it approaches one asymptotically.

-To conclude the discussion, this example demonstrates that Rozanov's absorption bound is valid only for LTI systems, and can be bypassed for certain cases by utilizing mechanisms due to time variation, moreover the example demonstrates the appealing characteristics of time-varying scheme that involves \emph{only conductivity (material loss) switching}, for ultra-wideband and quasi-monochromatic as well as narrowband (time harmonic) signals.
-In order to reduce the ``break-even'' points for which the Rozanov's bound bypasses the LTV scheme in Fig.~\ref{Fig.7.}, and to further lower the required minimal $\sigma_2$ values, it may be beneficial to use the more complex time-variation schemes that involve, besides conductivity switching, also the switching of the material permeability or permittivity.
-In These cases the temporal switching itself may be lossy, namely, it may be used to sink \emph{energy out of the wave system} \cite{shlivinski2018beyond}.
+Finally, Fig.~\ref{Fig.10.} depicts a contour plot (``isolines'') of the ratio between the absorbed energy of the LTV scheme and that predicted by the Rozanov's bound, i.e., Note that the results presented in Fig.~\ref{Fig.7.} and Fig.~\ref{Fig.9.} are obtained by horizontal and vertical ``cuts'' in Fig.~\ref{Fig.10.} along cartesian grid lines.
+Furthermore the extent of the frequency bandwidth ``windows'' for which the LTV scheme bypass the Rozanov bound are easily spotted by observing the regions in which the contour line hight is larger than unity, i.e., ($(E_{\rm{abs}})\big |_{\rm{LTV}}/(E_{\rm{abs}}) \big |_{\rm{Rozanov}}>1$), for $\sigma_{2} \gtrsim 0.024$ and $T_{p}/T_0<1.9$ while for $T_{p}/T_0>1.9$ it asymptotically approaches 1.
+The negative values in Fig.~\ref{Fig.10.} for low values of conductivity ($\sigma_{2}$), are due to the energy injection into the wave system during the switching.
+Therefore, the reflected field is stronger than the incident field and can be recognized as negative absorption.
+To conclude the discussion, this example demonstrates that Rozanov's absorption bound is valid only for LTI systems, and can be bypassed for certain cases by utilizing mechanisms due to time variation, moreover the example demonstrates the appealing characteristics of time-varying scheme that involves \emph{permittivity and conductivity (material loss) switching}, for ultra-wideband and quasi-monochromatic as well as narrowband (time harmonic) signals.
+In order to reduce the ``break-even'' points for which the Rozanov's bound bypasses the LTV scheme in Fig.~\ref{Fig.9.}, and to further lower the required minimal $\sigma_2$ values, it may be beneficial to use the more complex time-variation schemes that involve, besides permittivity and conductivity switching, also the switching of the material permeability.